galaxyproject/galaxy-hub/src/news/2020-12-galaxy-update/index.md

 By Peter Bickerton.

-“I wanted to step away from the command line,” Graham Etherington explains.
-“It takes a long time and it causes confusion, whereas everybody knows how to use a web browser."
+_“I wanted to step away from the command line”_, Graham Etherington explains. _“It takes a long time and it causes confusion, whereas everybody knows how to use a web browser."_

 <img class="card-img-bottom" src="/src/images/logos/earlham-institute-logo-trans.png" alt="Earlham" />